fieldtrip/website/development/project/nirs.md

 In a similar vein as for MEG data, the .opto field should contain a .tra matrix, that contains information on how the channels are defined in terms of transmitters and receivers.
 Note that, in contrast to electrophysiological measurements, this is a 1-1-1 mapping, i.e. exactly one transmitter and exactly one receiver make up one channel (technically this is commonly achieved by multiplexing).

-Optode specifications, where C is the number of channels, N is the number of optodes and M is the numberv of wavelengths:
+Optode specifications, where M is the number of channels, N is the number of optodes and K is the number of wavelengths:

-    hdr.opto            - contains information about the optodes. hdr.opto.tra        - CxN matrix, boolean, contains information about how receiver and transmitter form channels. hdr.opto.optopos    - contains information about the position of the optodes. hdr.opto.optotype   - contains information about the type of optode (receiver or transmitter). hdr.opto.chanpos    - contains information about the position of the channels (i.e. average of optopos) hdr.opto.chantype   - contains information about the channel type (NIRS) hdr.opto.wavelength - 1xM vector of all wavelengths that were used hdr.opto.transmits  - NxM matrix, boolean, where N is the number of optodes and M the number of wavelengths.
-Specifies which optode is transmitting at what wavelength (or nothing at all, indicating that it is a receiver) hdr.opto.laserstrength - 1xM vector of the strength of the emitted light of the lasers.
+    hdr.opto               - contains information about the optodes hdr.opto.tra           - MxN matrix, boolean, contains information about how N receivers and transmitters form M channels. hdr.opto.optopos       - contains information about the position of the optodes. hdr.opto.optotype      - contains information about the type of optode (receiver or transmitter). hdr.opto.chanpos       - contains information about the position of the channels (i.e. average of optopos) hdr.opto.chantype      - contains information about the channel type (NIRS) hdr.opto.wavelength    - 1xK vector of all wavelengths that were used hdr.opto.transmits     - NxK matrix, boolean, where N is the number of optodes and K the number of wavelengths.
+Specifies which optode is transmitting at what wavelength (or nothing at all, indicating that it is a receiver) hdr.opto.laserstrength - 1xK vector of the strength of the emitted light of the lasers.

 ## Datatype